 Recognizing themselves in each other

-Isolation is a powerful driver of destructive behavior.
-When teens enter a supportive rehab community where authentic sharing is encouraged, they begin to see that they are not alone.
+Isolation drives destructive behavior.
+When teens enter a supportive rehab community where authentic sharing is encouraged, they see that they are not alone.